jwplayer/buildpipe-buildkite-plugin/README.md

 Requirements
 ------------

-Python3 and pip3 are currently required, but we have plant to convert it into a binary with Golang.
+Python3 is currently required, but we are [planning](https://github.com/jwplayer/buildpipe-buildkite-plugin/issues/43) to convert buildpipe to a binary using Go.

-Just make sure to install them in your agent bootstrap script or Dockerfile.
+Just make sure to install Python3 in your agent bootstrap script or Dockerfile.

 #### Cloudformation bootstrap script